Jeffrey de Zwaan

-Jeffrey de Zwaan (born 26 March 1996) is a Dutch professional darts player who plays in events of the Professional Darts Corporation (PDC).
+Jeffrey de Zwaan (born 26 March 1996) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
+He has won 2 PDC ranking titles in Players Championship events.
+He reached his first major semi-final at the 2018 World Matchplay.

 Career

-De Zwaan progressed through to the last 16 of the 2014 World Masters, where he lost 3–0 to Glen Durrant.
+De Zwaan progressed through to the last 16 of the 2014 World Masters, where he lost to Glen Durrant 3–0.
 He won a two-year PDC Tour Card in 2015 by defeating Prakash Jiwa 5–1 in the final round.

-He played in the German Darts Championship and saw off Devon Petersen 6–2, before being whitewashed 6–0 by Adrian Lewis in round two.
-A last 16 showing in the final qualifier saw de Zwaan make his debut at the UK Open and he lost 5–2 to Benito van de Pas in the second round.
-He eliminated Steve Brown, Michael Smith, Ken MacNeil and Jelle Klaasen to reach his first PDC quarter-final at the fourth Players Championship event and lost 6–3 to Lewis.
-De Zwaan got the final European spot for the European Championship and lost 6–3 to world number one Michael van Gerwen in the opening round.
+De Zwaan played at the 2015 German Darts Championship, defeating Devon Petersen 6–2 in the first round before being whitewashed 6–0 by Adrian Lewis in round two.
+De Zwaan qualified for the 2015 UK Open, reaching the last 16 at the final qualifier.
+On his debut he lost 5–2 to Benito van de Pas in the second round.
+He eliminated Steve Brown, Michael Smith, Ken MacNeil and Jelle Klaasen to reach his first PDC quarter-final at Players Championship 4 and lost 6–3 to Lewis.
+De Zwaan qualified for the European Championship having been the lowest ranked of the seven European Qualifiers but lost 6–3 to world number one Michael van Gerwen in the opening round.

-De Zwaan's first year on the PDC tour saw him finish high enough on the Pro Tour Order of Merit to qualify for the 2016 World Championship and his first round match with Michael Smith went to a sudden-death leg.
-Smith won the bull to throw first and de Zwaan could only kick off with a 29 and was beaten 4–3.
+De Zwaan's first year on the PDC tour saw him finish high enough on the Pro Tour Order of Merit to qualify for the 2016 World Championship.
+His first round match against Michael Smith went to a sudden-death leg.
+Smith won the bull to throw first and defeated de Zwaan 4–3.
 He lost 6–5 in the second round of the UK Open to Alex Roy.
-He reached the last 32 of four Players Championships and qualified for two European Tour events, but was knocked out in the first round of both.
-De Zwaan contested the final of the 18th Development Tour event and was beaten 4–2 by Corey Cadby.
+He reached the last 32 of four Players Championship events and qualified for two European Tours, but was knocked out in the first round of both.
+De Zwaan reached the final of the 18th Development Tour event but was beaten 4–2 by Corey Cadby.

-In the 2018 UK Open, he drew number one seed Michael van Gerwen and won the match 10–8, ultimately ending the World Number 1's unbeaten run on an ITV Major Tournament since November 2014.
-Jeffrey lost 10–8 in the following round to Rileys qualifier Paul Hogan.
+In the 2018 UK Open, he drew number one seed Michael van Gerwen and won the match 10–8, ultimately ending the World Number 1's unbeaten run in ITV major tournaments since November 2014.
+He lost 10–8 in the following round to Rileys qualifier Paul Hogan.

-In April, de Zwaan made a significant step up by winning his first PDC ranking title by beating Jonny Clayton 6–5.
+In April, de Zwaan won his first PDC ranking title by beating Jonny Clayton 6–5 in the final of Players Championship 10.

-In the 2018 World Matchplay, he drew Michael van Gerwen in the first round and beat him again 10–6 meaning he had beat him in a major event twice in one year which was considered a huge upset due to Michael van Gerwen being the current world number 1 and Jeffrey ranking in at world number 68.
+At the 2018 World Matchplay, he defeated Michael van Gerwen in the first round 10–6 in legs.
+This was his second victory over van Gerwen in a major event.
+This was considered a huge upset due to Michael van Gerwen being the current world number 1 and Jeffrey being the world number 68.